Skip to content

 Here are some examples of well-structured prompts that will yield better results:

-✅ “Add a product carousel on the homepage for the Hydrogen collection”
+✅ “Add a testimonial carousel on the homepage showing customer reviews”

-✅ “Create a newsletter signup form in the footer with name and email fields”
+✅ “Create a contact form in the footer with name, email, and message fields”

-✅ “Add a sticky navigation bar with logo, search, and cart icons”
+✅ “Add a sticky navigation bar with logo, menu items, and user profile icon”

 ✅ “Design a two-column layout for the blog page with featured posts on the right”

-✅ “Add a hero section with a background image and overlay text”
+✅ “Add a hero section with a background video and call-to-action button”

-✅ “Create a multi-step checkout process with shipping and payment pages”
+✅ “Create a multi-step onboarding flow with progress indicators”

 These prompts are too vague, complex, or broad and should be avoided: